SFWA apologises for sexist, racist and homophobic comments at awards dinner

-The SFWA has apologised for Bill Copeland's comments at the end of season awards; the after-dinner speak included sexist, racist and homophobic content; the association says it's a "catalyst for review"
+The SFWA has apologised for Bill Copeland's comments at the end of season awards; the after-dinner speaker included sexist, racist and homophobic content; the association says it's a "catalyst for review"

 The Scottish Football Writers' Association has apologised for offensive comments made by a speaker at their awards ceremony in Glasgow.